Featured Portland French Events

 After the online school day has ended and with few after-school programs available this winter, your child may want or need some additional French practice in subjects sure to spark their imagination and curiosity.
 The Alliance Française de Portland is excited to offer a brand new after-school immersion program for children ages 5 through 10.
 Whether your child is a true beginner or well on their way toward fluency, you will find a perfect fit to enhance and enrich their online school activities with French language practice and, more importantly, fun.

 Introductory Immersion classes welcome beginning French students with some prior French experience.
 Continuing Immersion classes are designed for those already experienced in French language immersion.
 French for True Beginners is designed for those who are just starting to learn the language.

-This winter, all classes are offered in two five-week modules.
-Winter 1 runs January 4-February 5, Winter 2 runs February 8-March 12.
+This spring, all classes are offered in two five-week modules.
+Spring 1 runs March 29 to May 1, Spring 2 runs May 3 to June 5.

-This winter choose from two five-week long modules, Winter 1: January 4 to February 6, or Winter 2: February 8 to March 13.
+This spring, choose from two five-week long modules, Spring 1: March 29- May 1, or Spring 2: May 3 - June 5.
 Sign up for both parts, or choose just one.
 All classes are taught on Zoom.